-Any severance packages with a value in excess of £100,000 will be approved by Council before they are agreed.
+Any severance packages with a value in excess of £100,000 will be reported to Full Council for a decision.
 This policy applies to severance packages whether or not made pursuant to a settlement agreement.
 However, it does not apply in relation to the cost of early access to, and/or enhancement of a retirement pension, where the employee's employment is terminated on grounds of ill health.